 The Mazda Eunos Roadster (Miata) is also a great choice, just be mindful of its price as it can set you back quite a bit since you will be effectively operating with only pocket change after you get it.

 And as previously stated above, the Suzuki Swift Sport lends itself as one of the better cars to get as a starter car as it is cheap enough to get upgrades for yet fast enough to keep up with most of the early competition.

-However, you are having a hard time with the races, you can always get the best-performing car out of the bunch so that you could at least have an easier time going through the first few races of the career mode.
+However, if you are having a hard time with the races, you can always get the best-performing car out of the bunch so that you can at least have an easier time going through the first few races of the career mode.

 When you have enough credits in your balance, you can switch things up and get some of the more expensive cars in the game.
 We’ve got a guide on how to earn money fast which should help with achieving that – check it out!